Essay on Ageing Population in Singapore: Positive & Negative Impacts

 - Sum up: The aging population affects the whole economy of the country.
 As an increased number of older people, decrease the number of the workforce with a corresponding increase in the number of dependency ratio that would translate as a drop in the productivity of a business and directly lower down in the economy.
 In short, if nothing is done, our future generation will find difficulty to support the economy.

-The action was taken by the Singapore government:
+The action taken by the Singapore government:

 The government has recognized the increase ratio in older people will make a negative effect on society and ultimately on the economy.
 The government is conducting many surveys to gauge the physical and mental health of seniors.